 The controls and features that let you handle voice interactions with contacts or team members.

-- Due to continual changes to Agent Desktop, screen shots in this manual might show interface elements that are not yet available for this product or might not accurately reflect what you can access in the product when you use it.
+- Due to continual changes to Agent Workspace, screen shots in this manual might show interface elements that are not yet available for this product or might not accurately reflect what you can access in the product when you use it.

-- Some Workspace Agent Desktop features are available only for Genesys Engage cloud users.
+- Some Agent Workspace features are available only for Genesys Multicloud CX users.

-- Some Workspace Agent Desktop features are available only for Genesys Engage On-Premises users.
+- Some Agent Workspace features are available only for Genesys Engage on-premises users.

 - The Team Communicator toolbar in the Main Window view